JuliaRegistries/General/README.md

 In this case, the release should be completely deleted from the registry and a new patch release should be issued.
 This is a drastic measure that breaks reproducibility guarantees and has never been performed as of April, 2024.

+## How to modify julia version bounds

+When a package was registered for a version of julia it does not in fact work for, bumping a minor version may not solve the issue, and yanking is generally avoided.
+Instead the versions allowed can be modified in Compat.toml so that the package will not be available on versions it is does not work on.

+*Some more detailed text here from someone who understands it*

 ## Registry maintenance